mborn1/pyoptex/docs/source/performance.rst

 >>>    # Your cost function here
 >>>    return []

-There are two attention points in when dealing with encoded design matrices.
+There are two attention points when dealing with encoded design matrices.
 First, the column index of the factor changes depending on how many preceding categorical factors there are, and how many levels each categorical factor has.
 To easily retrieve the new indices, compute